UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 We will build a docker image on an AWS instance, push it to Docker Hub, and run a Docker container on the AWS instance to serve the website.

 ### Setup an AWS instance
-- Follow the instructions from the README file in the `main` branch to set up the `murphymovies` database on an AWS instance;
+- Follow the instructions from the README file in the `master` branch to set up the `murphymovies` database on an AWS instance;
 - On the AWS instance, edit the `/etc/mysql/mysql.conf.d/mysqld.cnf` file and set `bind-address` to `0.0.0.0`.
 - Restart MySQL by running
   ```